janithPet/janithPet.github.io/_posts/posts/2020-05-10-automating-pip.markdown

 Now, after we run `virtualenv venv` in our projects folder, we can run `~/shell_scripts/<script name>.sh` [(after making it executable)](https://medium.com/@peey/how-to-make-a-file-executable-in-linux-99f2070306b5) to automatically update the `pip` file with our upgraded version.

 As a conclusion, you can create an alias in `~/.bash_profile` (MacOS) or `~/.bash_rc` (Ubuntu) to call ~/shell_scripts/<script name>.sh` from anywhere.
 In my case, this is done by adding `alias upgradevenv="/<path_to_script_folder>/upgradevenv.sh"`.

+The code in the [Github repo](https://github.com/janithPet/bash/tree/master/upgradevenv) is slightly different, as some changes were made for ease of exposition.